cypress-io/cypress-documentation/source/api/cypress-api/custom-commands.md

 Cypress.Commands.add('click', {
   prevSubject: 'element'
 }, (subject, options) => {
-  // receives the previous subject and its
+  // receives the previous subject and it's
   // guaranteed to be an element
 })
 ```